example42/puppet-psick_profile/README.md

     psick::base::darwin_classes:
       tp: tp

-Note that each of the above Hiera keys (looked up in Deep merge mode) allows you to classify classes for different OSes (Linxu, Windows, MacOS) in different stages, applied in order (pre, base, profile).
+Note that each of the above Hiera keys (looked up in Deep merge mode) allows you to classify classes for different OSes (Linux, Windows, MacOS) in different stages, applied in order (pre, base, profile).

 The value of each Hiera key is an hash of key values: the keys can be any string and you can use to override the classes to include at different Hiera levels.
 The values are simply the classes to classify: they can be your own profiles, a componenent module class, a profile from the psick module or a profile from this module.